brianfoody/lambda-utils/README.md

   name: "Lambda"
 }

+### `convertObjectToLowerCaseKeys`

+This converts an object to lowercase keys so we can update services like Amazon CloudSearch

+input:
+{
+  Name: "Lambda"
+}

+output:
+{
+  name: "Lambda"
+}

 ### `generateDynamoUpdateExpr`
 This converts an object into an update expression for updating dynamo db.
 You can also pass in a list of columns to exclude from the update, for example hash or range keys.